demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

 Hi there!

-Welcome to the twelth part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.
+Welcome to the twelfth part of [Creating a Twitter Clone in F# using Suave](TODO) blog post series.

-We have came a long way so far and we have lot more things to do!
+We have come a long way so far, and we have lot more things to do!

-Before we get going, Let's spend some time to reorganise some of the code that we wrote and refactor certain functions to help ourselves to move faster.
+Before we get going, Let's spend some time to reorganize some of the code that we wrote and refactor specific functions to help ourselves to move faster.

 The *UserSignup.fs* file has some helper functions for working with the Chessie library.
 As a first step, we will move them to a separate file.